ok-steve/ok-steve.github.io/src/writing/progressively-enhanced-app-like-page-transitions.md

 To find out I set myself the goal of recreating [her travel app demo](https://page-transitions.com/) without Vue.
 I decided to use [Jekyll](https://jekyllrb.com/) since I planned to host the site on Github.
 And if this technique could work on a simple static site, it could work anywhere.

-To actually handle the transitions I decided to use [Turbolinks](https://github.com/turbolinks/turbolinks/), though any PJAX[^1] library could work[^2].
+To actually handle the transitions I decided to use [Turbolinks](https://github.com/turbolinks/turbolinks/), though any PJAX (pushState + Ajax) library could work.
 I used Turbolinks's events to add `is-loading` and `is-rendering` classes to trigger page exit and enter transitions.

-*[PJAX]: pushState + Ajax

-[^1]: PJAX is a technique the uses JavaScript to intercept browser navigation, fetch new pages, and replace the HTML without a full page refresh.
-[^2]: CSS Tricks featured a [follow up article](https://css-tricks.com/page-transitions-for-everyone/) that introduced [another PJAX library](https://gmrchk.github.io/swup/) for achieving smooth page transitions, but I like Turblinks because it doesn't require special configuration or wrapper elements to work.

 ```javascript
 document.addEventListener("turbolinks:click", function() {